is now available! Read about the new features and fixes from November.

 Setting: github.copilot.chat.experimental.testGeneration.instructions

 Last milestone, we introduced custom code-generation instructions.
-We've further expanded this functionality to define shared instructions for code generation in a .gitHub/copilot-instructions.md file in your workspace.
+We've further expanded this functionality to define shared instructions for code generation in a .github/copilot-instructions.md file in your workspace.
 These common instructions supplement your own personal code generation instructions.
 Enable the code-generation instruction file with the github.copilot.chat.experimental.codeGeneration.useInstructionFiles setting.

 In addition, you can now define instructions for test generation in settings or import them from a file.
 For example, if you always want to use a particular unit testing framework for your tests.
 Configure the test-generation instructions in the github.copilot.chat.experimental.testGeneration.instructions setting.